jpadie/node-red-virtual-matter-devices/README.md

+DO NOT USE THIS PROJECT AT THE MOMENT.
+IT IS NOT PRODUCTION READY.

 Reference is made to version 1.3 of the Matter Specification found [here](https://csa-iot.org/wp-content/uploads/2024/05/matter-1-3-device-library-specification.pdf)

 This project heavily leans on the fantastic work by Ingo Fischer and the development team on [Matter.js](https://github.com/project-chip/matter.js)